Peligrietzer/feral_machines/posts/urschleim.md

 the stack, and each return **pops** the address from the top of the stack, and tells the CPU to jump to that address by writing it to the CPU's "program counter".
 This ideal stack of addresses is what we call "the call stack".
-The call stack, in this sense, forms part of the (more or less spontaneous) "theoretical" (in
+The call stack, in this sense, forms part of the tacit "theoretical" (in
 [Peter Naur's sense of the term](https://news.ycombinator.com/item?id=10833278) )